rfigurelli/RadioText/RadioText_White_Paper_v1_0.md

 ### 6.4  Intelligent Content Generation and Prompt Evolution

-RadioText adopts the Model Context Protocol (MCP) as its default mechanism for integrating large language models into broadcast streams, while remaining agnostic to alternative protocols or custom schemas.
+RadioText adopts the eXtended Content Protocol (XCP) [18] as its default mechanism—enabling universal content framing and seamless gatewaying to other protocols such as MCP [13]—while remaining agnostic to custom schemas or transport models.
 MCP enables prompt-driven text generation and contextual adaptation:

 - **LLM-Powered Generators**: Content modules leverage any compliant LLM to produce and adapt text streams—summaries, narratives, localized alerts—on the fly, ensuring freshness and context awareness.
 - **MCP as Default**: By embedding MCP templates, parameters, and revision history, MCP facilitates client-side re-generation or refinement of text segments [13].